 How Long Does It Take to Build Good Credit From Scratch?

 Building a good credit score from nothing takes patience and discipline.
-It won’t happen overnight, but there are things you can do to speed up the process and make sure your score doesn’t slip in the process.
+It won’t happen overnight, but you can do things to speed up the process and make sure your score doesn’t slip in the process.

 How Long Does It Take to Get a Good Credit Score?

 To build a credit score from scratch, you first need to use credit—such as by opening and using a credit card or paying back a loan.
 It will take about six months of credit activity to establish enough history for a FICO credit score, which is used in 90% of lending decisions.
 FICO credit scores range from 300-850, and a score of over 700 is considered a good credit score.
 Scores over 800 are considered excellent.